Impelon/PyGVisuals/README.md

 ## Epiloge

 If you need help with using PyGVisuals, you can open an issue and I will try to help.
 Also if you need any other features, you can also open an issue and add the label 'request'.
-I will work on new features that I thing are worth adding.
+I will work on new features that I think are worth adding.

 Currently, because PyGVisuals is not actively used anywhere (I do not even use it myself), I do not have much motivation to add new features without any reasons.